 The accompanying unaudited condensed financial statements have been prepared assuming that the Company will continue as a going concern.
-However, since inception, the Company has devoted substantially all of its efforts to organizing and staffing, business planning, raising capital, and conducting preclinical studies, and has not realized substantial revenues from its planned principal operations.
+However, since inception, the Company has devoted substantially all of its efforts to organizing and staffing, business planning, raising capital, conducting preclinical studies and initiating clinical studies, and has not realized substantial revenues from its planned principal operations.
 In addition, the Company has a limited operating history, has incurred operating losses since inception and expects that it will continue to incur net losses into the foreseeable future as it continues its research and development activities.
-As of June 30, 2020, the Company had an accumulated deficit of \$86.4 million and cash, cash equivalents, restricted cash and short-term investments of \$22.1 million.
+As of March 31, 2021, the Company had an accumulated deficit of \$137.4 million and cash, cash equivalents, restricted cash and short-term investments of \$299.7 million.

 Management plans to continue to incur substantial costs in order to conduct research and development activities and additional capital will be needed to undertake these activities.
 The Company intends to raise such capital through debt or equity financings or other arrangements to fund operations.
-Management believes that the Company's current cash, cash equivalents, restricted cash and short-term investments, including the net proceeds of approximately \$265.5 million from the closing of its IPO in July 2020 as described above, together with the aggregate gross proceeds of \$64.4 million from the issuance of 27,066,206 shares of the Series B preferred stock upon the closing of the Series B Milestone Closing (defined below) on July 1, 2020, will provide sufficient funds to enable the Company to meet its obligations for at least twelve months from the filing date of this report.
+Management believes that the Company's current cash, cash equivalents, restricted cash and short-term investments will provide sufficient funds to enable the Company to meet its obligations for at least twelve months from the filing date of this report.